AkikozZM/final-project/README.md

 |<img src="img/m2_demo.gif" width=500>|

 ## Milestone 3: Implementation part 3 (TODO)
+#### Optimization and suggestions from the class
+- Add lose condition
+- Camera that can switch btw.
+1st and 3rd persp.
+- Add boundary of the dungeon
+-

 #### 1. Working on the shaders, UI, materials, lights, and atmosphere.
 Make the entire game scene more artistic and creative.
 #### 2. Make sure the entire game has no bugs at all.
 #### 3. Clean up the unnecessary codes, such as debug logs and test functions.